leangjia/blender_docs/trunk/blender_docs/manual/sculpt_paint/sculpting/tools/box_trim.rst

       Fills the selected outline with a new mesh and joins any intersections with existing geometry.
    Join
-      Similar to *Union* but joins the mesh as separate geometry, without performing any boolean operations with existing geometry.
+      Similar to *Union* but joins the mesh as separate geometry, without performing any Boolean operations with existing geometry.

 Use Cursor for Depth
    Use cursor location and radius for the dimensions and position of the trimming shape.